cypress-io/cypress/docs/source/guides/integrating-cypress/continuous-integration.md

 Cypress can record your tests running and make them available in our [Dashboard](https://on.cypress.io/dashboard).

-**Recorded tests contain:**
+**Recorded tests allow you to:**

-- Standard output
+- See the number of failed, pending and passing tests.
-- Failing Tests
+- Get the entire stack trace of failed tests.
-- Screenshots
+- View screenshots taken when tests fail and when using [`cy.screenshot()`](https://on.cypress.io/api/screenshot).
-- Videos
+- Watch a video of your entire test run or a clip at the point of test failure.

 **To record tests running:**